VedTheKnight/Streaming-ANN-and-Sliding-Window-KDE/README.md

   ```
   The plots are saved as *MC_AH.pdf* in `Synthetic_data_outputs` directory and *MC_L2.pdf* in `Synthetic_data_outputs_L2` directory.
 ### Effect of window size on the mean relative error
-Run the following command to plot the log of mean relative errors versus number of rows for different values of window sizes (64,128,256,512,1024,2048).
+Run the following command to plot the log of mean relative errors versus the number of rows for different values of window sizes (64,128,256,512,1024,2048).
 We have used L2 hash for the text data and Angular hash for the image data.
 ```
 python window_size.py --file_name text --n 10000 --n_query 1000 --lsh 2 --w 4 --r 1000 --b 1 --eps 0.1
 ```